-3.3.8 The policy seeks to protect buildings and other structures which are not statutorilylisted.82% of the District falls within the High Weald Area of Outstanding Natural Beauty.
+3.3.7 The policy seeks to protect buildings and other structures which are not statutorily listed.
+82% of the District falls within the High Weald Area of Outstanding Natural Beauty.
 Its landscape is of national importance and was designated by the former Countryside Commission (now the Countryside Agency) and confirmed by the Secretary of State for the Environment in 1983.
 There are several buildings and structures which contribute to this setting and the parish seeks to ensure they are protected.

-Policy EN9: Local listing of trees and hedgerows outside the Conservation area
+Policy EN8: Locally important trees and hedgerows outside the Conservation Area